home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

 ---

-The `telegram` platform uses [Telegram](https://web.telegram.org) to delivery notifications from Home Assistant to your Android device, your Windows phone, or your iOS device.
+The `telegram` platform uses [Telegram](https://web.telegram.org) to deliver notifications from Home Assistant to your Android device, your Windows phone, or your iOS device.

 The requirements are: